 In a world obsessed with the short cut… get rich quick… lose weight fast… get fitter quicker… this book refreshingly tells it how it really is!
 ‘Training smart’, or ‘training effectively’ as Adam prefers to label it, is absolutely critical to endurance progression.
 But… there are no shortcuts!
 The way to really improve in endurance sport in the medium-to-long term is through steadily increasing your load of hard work.
 Now how you do that isn’t straight-forward, and your mind has a huge role to play when you need to dig deep.

-Read about the case for training more, and how to evolve a robust and sustainable endurance progression strategy and to exploit your physical, mental and emotional resources to execute it.
-And to sustain it!
+Read about how to evolve a robust and sustainable endurance progression strategy and to exploit your physical, mental and emotional resources to go ahead and do it!
 Dig deep!
 Dig deeper!!
 Dig Deepest!!!

 How did he win it four times in a row?
 He trained his brain.
 He trained his body more… he tried harder… he trained smart… he learned to dig deep… he dug deeper… perhaps even deepest…